samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 Once complete, these steps ensure your Azure environment is ready to receive secure data exports from Amplitude.

-## Set up a Recurring Data Export to Azure Blob Storage
+## Set up a recurring data export to Azure Blob Storage

 To export your Amplitude data to Azure Blob Storage: